anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The ultimate promise of technology is to make us master of a world that we command by the push of a button.
+Quote: Knowing is not enough; we must apply!

-By: Volker Grassmuck
+By: Johann Wolfgang von Goethe